 Beach-inspired rooms are not the kitschy, nautical spaces they once were.
 Breathy open spaces like this have the same gentle atmosphere you'd want from a beach house, sans anchors and sea shell collections.

 This style also fits perfectly with a cathedral ceiling, thanks to the open and airy vibe that both create in the space.

 Elongate With All-White

 White can work some major magic when it comes to opening up a space.
-Sometimes, warm and dark colors can feel heavy in a space, but the white walls and ceiling in sitting room maintain a strong balance.
+Sometimes, warm and dark colors can feel heavy in a space, but the white walls and ceiling in this sitting room maintain a strong balance.

 The textures in the room, like wood and rattan, instantly make it feel cozy, especially when a ceiling has a finite point with the cathedral shape.
 All the surfaces in this space are tied together with one ultra light hue, making it feel bigger.